 - Cut the pastry in half lengthways.
 Divide the filling in half and arrange in a long thin sausage all the way down each half of the pastry.

 - Roll up so you have two long thin sausage rolls.
-Divide each long thin sausage roll into 8, discarding the ends, (each sausage roll will be roughly 3cm).
+Divide each long thin sausage roll into 8, discarding the ends, (each sausage roll will be roughly 3cm / 1inch).
 Place on an oiled baking tray and chill for half an hour.

 - Liberally coat the top of each sausage roll with the beaten egg, then cook for 15-20 mins in your preheated oven until golden and cooked through.

-- They taste best warm but can be eaten cold too.
+- These sausage rolls taste best warm but can be eaten cold too.
 If you want to eat them cold, let them cool down to room temperature and then refrigerate until needed.

 FREE 4 Week Easy Dinners Meal Plan